 The Hills Private Hospital has been accredited with the Australian Council on Healthcare Standards since 2014.
 We are committed to providing high quality care to our patients and their families that is safe and effective.
-As a result, we have aligned our hospital with the eight (8) National Standards from the Australian Commission on Quality and Safety in Healthcare.
+As a result, we have aligned our hospital with the eight (8) National Standards from the Australian Commission on Safety and Quality in Health Care.

 This ensures that everything we do is always based on current best practice guidelines.
-We look forward to working in partnership with you and your families.
-It is imperative that we foster a relationship of trust and honesty where the patient and their family are considered a valuable partner of the healthcare team.
+We look forward to working in partnership with you and your family.
+It is imperative that we foster a relationship of trust and honesty where the patient and their family are considered a valuable partner of the health care team.